ninuxorg/nodeshot/docs/topics/manual_install.rst

     nodeshot startproject myproject
     cd myproject
+    chmod -R 777 log/

 Replace ``myproject`` with your project name.
 Avoid names which used by popular python packages, prefer a short and simple name.

+Do not forget to permissions to the log folder otherwise the celery background process won't be able to write in the log.

 .. _project-configuration: